harsh-agarwal/jekyll-now/_posts/2017-10-06-Depth-Network.md

 $$\implies D(y,y^*) = \frac{1}{2n^2}(n\sum_{i}d^2_i + n\sum_jd^2_j - \sum_i\sum_j2d_id_j)$$
 $$\implies D(y,y^*) = \frac{2n}{2n^2}\sum_i d^2_i - \frac{1}{n^2}\sum_{i,j}d_id_j$$
 $$\implies D(y,y^*) = \frac{1}{n}\sum_i d^2_i - \frac{1}{n^2}(\sum_i d_i)^2$$

+Again, as the paper says:

+>relates the metric to the original $l_2$ error, but with an additional term, $-\frac{1}{n^2}\sum_{i,j}d_id_j$ , that credits mistakes if they are in the same direction and penalizes them if they oppose.
+Thus, an imperfect prediction will have lower error when its mistakes are consistent with one another.
+The final equation rewrites this as a linear-time computation.